Healthcare Administration Associate of Applied Science Degree Program

 Like conventional technology, healthcare is always updating and expanding.
 You could be at the forefront of making new medical discoveries and adding to our understanding.

-With an associate's degree in allied health, there are many available job options.
+With an associate's degree in healthcare administration, there are many available job options.
 You could become a care coordinator, nursing assistant, or a charge entry coordinator.
 This field has a variety of careers which seems to be growing.

 1 Bureau of Labor Statistics, United States Department of Labor.
 (2017, October 24).
 Occupational Outlook Handbook.
 Healthcare Occupations.
 Retrieved from https://www.bls.gov/ooh/healthcare/home.htm